apache/mynewt-site/docs/os/tutorials/sensors/sensor_thingy_lis2dh12_onb.md

 #### Step 8: Viewing the list of Sensors and Sensor Data

 <br>
-1. Enter `sensor list` on the console to see the sensors that are registered with the sensor manager.
+1. Enter `sensor list` to see the sensors that are registered with the sensor manager.
 You should see the `lis2dh12_0` sensor.
 This sensor is only configured for the accelerometer (0x1).

 ```no-highlight